Mainframe-Archive/switchboard/guide/examples.md

 ### Ruby Sample App Tutorial - Email Dropbox Uploader

-### Email

 Follow this example tutorial to build your first `switchboard` client in Ruby.
 This simple example, to be run in the command line, syncs attachments from a user's emails to his or her Dropbox.

 #### Setup